haberdashPI/vscode-master-key/notes.md

 ## Wrapping up unit tests

+- setting up wdio:
+  - we seem to be missing a file when trying to load it when setting up the initial presets (e.g. the default presets directory doesn't seem to exist, or something, need to narrow down the error more)
+  - question: did this preset thing ever work? try ruunning as web extension

 - debugging existing tests:
   - commandState — for the final test, movement doesn't seem to actually occur